FrancoCambi/money-log/README.md

-# money-log
+# MoneyLog

-MoneyLog is a simple and efficient application for managing your personal finances.
+**MoneyLog** is a simple desktop application built with **Python** and **Tkinter** that helps you track your personal finances.
+You can log income and expenses, view your transaction history, and analyze your data through visual charts.

+## Features

+- 📥 Add income and expenses with category, amount, and description
+- 📅 View transaction history by date
+- 📊 Visualize your financial data with bar and pie charts
+- 🗂️ Filter and sort by date, category, or type (income/expense)
+- 💾 Data stored locally (e.g., CSV or SQLite)

+## 🛠️ Status: *In development*
+Still in development.